Ben Still is an actor, writer and director, but you may not have realized he was also a musician back in the day.

 Once upon a time, the “Zoolander” star was a member of a high school band called Capital Punishment at Calhoun School in New York in the ’80s, and now that band is planning on releasing brand new music.

-The band, which specialized in noise music and only release one album, Roadkill, in 1982, announced they will be putting out a five-song EP titled This Is Capital Punishment for Record Store Day’s Black Friday event on Nov.
+The band, which specialized in noise music and only released one album, Roadkill, in 1982, recently announced they will be putting out a five-song EP titled This Is Capital Punishment for Record Store Day’s Black Friday event on Nov.
 23.

 The EP will be available as a special translucent blue vinyl limited to only 1,500 copies.